wwbp/WWBP-Bot/README.md

 ### Next Steps

-#### Milestone 1: Basic Interface and User Management

-- Backend: Set up user models and authentication endpoints.
-- Frontend: Create a basic homepage with navigation bar including links to user profile, login, and logout.
-- Database: Ensure user data structures are correctly implemented and integrated.
-- Task: Confirm that user authentication works seamlessly across the frontend and backend.

 #### Milestone 2: Initial Deployment Setup

 - DevOps: Set up a staging environment on AWS using EC2 and RDS to mimic the production environment.